 Christmastime can sadly turn into a toxic holiday with chemical exposures from toys, candles, decorations, and moldy Christmas trees.
 For the purpose of this post, I will zone into one area, Christmas trees.

-The Christmas Tree Dilemma – Fake Or Real
+The Christmas Tree Dilemma – Artificial Or Real

 I was speaking to a friend recently and we were discussing the health risks associated with purchasing a real tree.
 My friend mentioned that she was most likely going to purchase an artificial tree.
 Another friend when discussing the tree topic said she does not stand for the cutting down of innocent trees, she argued that artificial trees were the way to go because in her opinion they are a safe and sustainable option.
 But are they?